form-follows-function/unicron/README.md

 # Unicron

-## Unicron is an interactive utility application to help manage and edit background processes on macOS.
+## Unicron is an interactive utility to help manage and edit background processes on macOS.

-### These jobs are called daemons and agents, which are handled by the system's launchd process.
+### These processes are called daemons, agents and jobs, or crons within the Unix world.
+Apple deprecated the Unix' crontab process in 10.4 and replaced it with the system's launchd process.
 They work on different user levels such as the current user, administrator or system.
 Unicron aims to handle background processes, strengthen security and simplify repeating tasks.